CatMizu/equation-calculator/README.md

 ## Check the API documentation and Database schema
 The backend of the application integrates Swagger to manage and provide API documentation and schema documentation.
 To access this documentation and schema, please proceed as follows:

-1. modify the Dockerfile located in `/back-end/Dockerfile`. change `CMD ["yarn", "start"]` to `CMD ["yarn", "dev"]`, this will start the dev environment in the container.
+1. modify the Dockerfile located in `/back-end/Dockerfile`. change `CMD ["yarn", "start"]` to `CMD ["yarn", "dev"]`, this will start the backend in dev environment in the container.
-2. delete the old node image `node-app`
+2. delete the old docker image `node-app`
-3. run `docker-compose up` again under the `/equation-calculator` folder, we will use the MySQL server from the docker container, and you don't need to set up your local MySQL database.
+3. run `docker-compose up` again under the `/equation-calculator`, we will use the MySQL server from the docker container, and you don't need to set up your local MySQL database.
-4. visit `localhost:3000/v1/docs` from the browser, Here, you will find detailed information on the backend API and the database schema.
+4. visit `localhost:3000/v1/docs` from the browser.
+Here, you will find detailed information on the backend API and the database schema.

 ## Futrure Improvment